ArduPilot/MethodicConfigurator/USERMANUAL.md

 ### 3. Select a Flight Controller Connection

 - **If a flight controller is detected and the `--device` command-line parameter was not explicitly set, it will connect to it.**
-- The `Flight controller connection:` combobox lists available connections.
+- The `Flight controller connection:` Combobox lists available connections.
 - Select a connection to establish communication with the flight controller.

 ### 4. Viewing Documentation

 - **Click on the documentation labels to open the corresponding documentation in a web browser.**
 - Documentation is split into four categories:
-  - **Blog Post - ArduPilot's forum Methodic configuration Blog post relevant for the current file**
+  - **Blog Post - ArduPilot's forum Methodic configuration Blog post relevant to the current file**
-  - Wiki - ArduPilot's wiki page relevant for the current file
+  - Wiki - ArduPilot's wiki page relevant to the current file
-  - External tool -External tool or documentation relevant for the current file
+  - External tool -External tool or documentation relevant to the current file
   - Mandatory - Mandatory level of the current file:
     - 100% you MUST use this file to configure the vehicle,
     - 0% you can ignore this file if it does not apply to your vehicle